Iicytower/obj-valid/README.md

 ## Why you should use it?

 This package is very fast, simple to use, it has only one dependency to package without dependencies.
-It works in browser and in node.
 You can write schema by yourself or `createSchema` function can create it for you.
 If you have any idea how to improve it or what to add, send me an e-mail.

 ## Usage